Of All the Birds

-Merrythought's songs, where they can be identified at all, are mostly traditional pieces -- and we note that his words are not identical to Ravenscroft's.
+Merrythought's songs, where they can be identified at all, are mostly traditional pieces -- and we note that his words are not identical to Ravenscroft's, (though Zitner says that Beaumont often changed pronouns to make the song fit Merrythought and their context).
 Nor is the Baring-Gould text identical.
 This raises at least the possibility that the song is traditional.
 So I've include it here. - RBW

 The real question is the relationship between the stanzas.
 Ravenscroft includes "Of all the birds" and "Nose, nose, (jolly red) nose" in one item.
 The Opies and Baring-Goulds split them, but based on books more recent than Ravenscroft's (the Opies say the "Nose" stanza was independent by 1632).
 If they are songs at all, are they two joined by Ravenscroft or one split by tradition?
 Or was it simply such a hit for Ravenscroft that Beaumont and Fletcher latched onto it before it was forgotten?